dynatrace-oss/terraform-provider-dynatrace/docs/resources/host_anomalies_v2.md

 Required:

 - `event_thresholds` (Block List, Min: 1, Max: 1) no documentation available (see [below for nested schema](#nestedblock--host--high_system_load_detection--custom_thresholds--event_thresholds))
-- `system_load` (Number) Alert if the System Load / Logical cpu core is higher than this threshold for the defined amount of samples
+- `system_load` (Number) Alert if the System Load divided by the number of logical CPU cores is higher than this threshold for the defined amount of samples.

 <a id="nestedblock--host--high_system_load_detection--custom_thresholds--event_thresholds"></a>
 ### Nested Schema for `host.high_system_load_detection.custom_thresholds.event_thresholds`